JakeCooper/PrimeNumberCalc/readme.md

+#What is this?

-Checks to see if a number is prime or not prime.
+This utility simply checks if a number is prime or not.